The Starborn Codex: Entry V

 The Archivists record this not to defend the Ember Court, but to clarify what followed.

-Emissaries were dispatched.
+Emissaries of the Courts were dispatched.

 Why the armour?